Judge Guy L. Reece, II

 When possible (provided it does not adversely affect your client’s interests), work with each other to agree on procedural and scheduling requests but avoid unnecessary delay.
 The client’s interests are best served by a timely resolution of a legal dispute.

 If an initial status conference is listed on the Clerk of Courts’ original case schedule, we expect you to appear for it.
-Initial status conferences afford counsel an opportunity to sit down with the Judge (or Staff Attorney) and discuss the subject matter of the case.
-These conferences facilitate the start of exchange of information and/or documents, and allow counsel and the Court an opportunity to highlight areas of concern and/or anticipated dispositive motions.
+Initial status conferences afford attorneys and unrepresented parties an opportunity to sit down with the Judge or Staff Attorney and discuss the subject matter of the case.
+These conferences facilitate the start of exchange of information and documents, and allow counsel and the Court an opportunity to highlight areas of concern and/or anticipated dispositive motions.
 They are also a good time to review and discuss alternative resolution options (settlement; mediation – private or with Judge/Magistrate).

 If service has not been perfected on the defendant(s) one week prior to the scheduled initial status conference, plaintiff’s counsel should contact the Bailiff or Staff Attorney to advise of this fact and request that the conference be postponed.

-If a dispute (discovery-related or otherwise) can be resolved via status conference or with input from the Court, counsel is encouraged to request a status conference.
+If a dispute (discovery-related or otherwise) can be resolved via a status conference or with input from the Court, attorneys are encouraged to request a status conference.

 Out-of-town counsel may participate in status conferences via telephone with advance notice to the Court and opposing counsel.
-If all counsel wish to participate via telephone, one of them is to set up the conference call and have all attorneys on the line before contacting the Court.
+If any additional attorneys wish to participate via telephone, the out-of-town counsel (or anyone with the capability to do so) should set up the conference call and have all attorneys on the line before contacting the Court.

-Client need not attend pre-trial conference but counsel must come fully prepared and authorized to discuss settlement options and/or negotiate.
+Parties represented by legal counsel need not attend the pre-trial conference but their attorneys must come fully prepared and authorized to discuss settlement options.

-When filing originals, please submit to Judge’s chambers courtesy copies of motions, memoranda contra and replies.
-Please refer to Loc.R.
+Please also refer to Loc.R.
 11.05 for proper titles of motions, memoranda contra and replies.

 Counsel should make all reasonable efforts to resolve disputes between themselves.
 If that is not possible, counsel should consider requesting a status conference prior to filing a motion, especially if it is a discovery-related dispute.
 All parties involved are happier when filing wars are avoided.